Cysharp/MagicOnion/README.md

 ```

 ### Filter
 MagicOnion filter is powerful feature to hook before-after invoke.
-It is useful than gRPC server interceptor.
+It is more useful than a gRPC server interceptor.

 ![image](https://user-images.githubusercontent.com/46207/50969421-cb465900-1521-11e9-8824-8a34cc52bbe4.png)